DesconBelgrade/Klimerko/README.md

 You’re done!
 Enjoy your device and feel free to visit [vazduhgradjanima.rs](http://vazduhgradjanima.rs) and see your device along with all the other devices just like yours that are helping others be aware of the air pollution in your area!

+# Problems & Fixes
+- If you're having compiling issues (orange errors in the bottom of Arduino IDE), make sure that:
+	- Your Arduino IDE is at least version **1.8.10**
+	- You've downloaded the latest firmware from https://github.com/DesconBelgrade/Klimerko/archive/master.zip
+	- You've selected the correct board and port as shown [here](#upload-firmware)
+- If your device is showing unintelligible text in Serial Monitor:
+	- Make sure your Serial Monitor is set to baud rate of 115200 (set this in the bottom right corner of Serial Monitor)
+- If your device won't connect to WiFi or AllThingsTalk
+	- Make sure your credentials are correct.
+Check if you copied the [AllThingsTalk credentials](#cloud-platform-credentials) and your WiFi credentials correctly.
+[Reconfigure the credentials to make sure.](#configuring-device-credentials)
+	- Make sure Klimerko is not too far away from your Router
+	- Make sure your Router has internet access
+- If your device is connected, but the sensor data you're seeing on AllThingsTalk is "0":
+	- [Check your wiring](#hardware-assembly) to make sure everything is connected properly.
+	- Make sure that there's no solder between any two pins on the board (either the NodeMCU or the BME280 sensor).
+If this is the case, it is causing a short-circuit and could break the device.
+	- Make sure that you haven't removed too much insulation from the wires.
+In this case, one wire could be touching another wire with the exposed part, causing a short-circuit.
+If that's the case, de-solder the wire, cut it shorter (so only 2mm or less is exposed) and solder it back.
+- If it seems your device won't turn on:
+	- The NodeMCU has a blue LED right above the shiny metallic box.
+That LED blinks for a short moment when the device is plugged into power.
+If yours doesn't blink when plugged in, check the cable (and try another one if you have it).
+Also check the power supply (the adapter)
+	- Make sure that there's no solder between any two pins on the board (either the NodeMCU or the BME280 sensor).
+If this is the case, it is causing a short-circuit and could break the device.
+	- Make sure that you haven't removed too much insulation from the wires.
+In this case, one wire could be touching another wire with the exposed part, causing a short-circuit.
+If that's the case, de-solder the wire, cut it shorter (so only 2mm or less is exposed) and solder it back.